-Poor white schools 'destroyed' by rankings
+Rankings 'toxic' for poor white schools

 "Far from being unfair, our Progress 8 measure means that schools are now recognised for the progress made by all pupils, as every grade from every pupil contributes to the school's performance - taking into account their ability when they started school," said the spokesman.

-"The measure has been broadly welcomed by the sector as it is a fairer way to assess overall school effectiveness as it doesn't focus on the attainment at a particular grade threshold."
+"The measure has been broadly welcomed by the sector, as it is a fairer way to assess overall school effectiveness as it doesn't focus on the attainment at a particular grade threshold."